Avaiga/taipy-getting-started-core/step_08/ReadMe.md

 ## Taipy Rest

 Taipy Rest allows the user to navigate through the entities of the application but also create and submit scenarios.
-Commands that can be used with Taipy Rest are referenced [here](https://docs.taipy.io/en/latest/manuals/reference_rest/).
+Taipy Rest commands are referenced [here](https://docs.taipy.io/en/latest/manuals/reference_rest/).

 ```python
 tp.Rest().run()